roskenet/feature-of-the-day/num_1/README.md

 # Kotlin "Hello World!"

-Since decades programmers start with "Hello World!".
-Why shoudn't we?
+For centuries programmers start with "Hello World!".
+Why shouldn't we?

 ## Run "Hello World!" with kotlin